Nilaos/nilaos.github.io/_posts/2024-10-20-teaching-cognitive.md

 ## What is Cognitive Load?

 Learning is a change in students' long-term memory.
 When teaching, we want to help students not just grasp new concepts briefly, in isolation, but bed them down as in long-term memory.
+This requires time thinking, understanding, and reinforcing the concepts taught.

 New ideas don't come free however.
 When learning a novel concept, working memory is consumed.
 This is known as *intrinsic cognitive load*, because the working memory is intrinsically or inherently needed to learn the new concept.
 Most people have enough working memory for 7(±2) concepts, so the magic number is 5-9 concepts.

 So, this means that you can introduce 5 concepts safely every lesson, right?
+Not Quite.

 ![Image]({{ site.baseurl }}/assets/blog_images/arbiter-were-it-so-easy.gif)

-Not Quite.

 Not all concepts and ideas are created equally.
 When it comes to introducing new ideas, it's important to be gauging how much cognitive loading is required to both engage with and learn the new concepts.
 Harder concepts *will* have a higher cognitive load, as will more novel concepts.

-### But wait, you keep calling this *intrinsic*.
+#### But wait, you keep calling this *intrinsic*.
 We can make external cognitive loads?

 Yep.
 Bad powerpoints are secretly notorious examples of this.